Highwater-Partners/highwater/src/pages/essays/0001-the-high-water-mark.md

 Holding few things forces three commitments most investors avoid:

-- **A thesis you can write down.** If you cannot state, in a paragraph, what has to be true for the position to work and what would prove you wrong, you do not own a thesis.
-You own a feeling.
+- **A thesis you can explain to anyone.** If you cannot state what has to be true for the position to work and what would prove you wrong, you do not have a thesis.
 - **A reason the price is wrong.** A good business at a fair price is not an opportunity.
 The edge is in the gap between what the crowd has priced and what you can defend.